radiodee1/awesome-chatbot/README.md

 * `eol` This is the symbol used for the 'end of line' token.
 * `unk` This is the symbol used for the 'unknown word' token.
 * `units` This is the initial value for hidden units in the first LSTM cell in the model.
+* `layers` This is the number of layers for both the encoder and decoder in the pytorch model.
 * `learning_rate` This is the learning rate for the 'adam' optimizer.
 * `tokens_per_sentence` This is the number of tokens per sentence.
 * `batch_constant` This number serves as a batch size parameter.